- Our Irrigation Symbols Drawing

 We've consolidated images of all our irrigation symbols into a single drawing for your review (right-click the link and select Save Target As or Save Link As from the menu):

-We recommend saving this file to the folder LandFX/Administration, overwriting the existing file.
+We recommend saving this file to the folder LandFX/Admin, overwriting the existing file.

 Guide to Our Irrigation Symbols Drawing